arvind0310/Start-with-C-/README.md

 28. Array is sorted or not [in Non Decreasing Order] Either inc or equal elemnt.
      a) Bruite Force
      b) efficient
+29. Reverse an Array.
+30. Remove Duplicate from Sorted Array
+       a) Bruite Force
+       b) Efficient
+31. Move Zero at the End.
+       a) Bruite Force
+       b) Efficient
+32. Left Rotate array by One.